Maira-Nawaz/Annual-Sales-Analysis-Report-for-Varinda-Store-2022-in-Excel/README.md

 # Annual-Sales-Analysis-Report-for-Varinda-Store-2022-in-Excel

-It seems you’ve uploaded images containing the project details and visuals for the Varinda Store analysis.
-Based on the problem statement and the insights provided, here’s a detailed description of your project:

----

-### **Project Title: Annual Sales Analysis Report for Varinda Store (2022)**

 ### **Objective:**
 To analyze Varinda Store's sales data from 2022 to identify key trends, understand customer demographics, and derive actionable insights to drive growth in sales and customer engagement in 2023.